iPhatty/Github-Resume/README.md

 ## Front End JavaScript Developer.

-Currently a student of [Founders & Coders](https://foundersandcoders.com/).
+Formerly a student of [Founders & Coders](https://foundersandcoders.com/).

 With academics in design, I have a keen interest in UI/UX design.
 Using the tools in programming, to provide product users with an efficient and enjoyable experience.